Letters from Lodi

 No matter what is made of declining wine consumption, appreciation of wine across the country is alive and well despite the predictable impact of market fluctuations (particularly those incurred as a result of rising costs and prices) and the host of competing interests (beer, spirits, cocktails, even lifestyle choices such as abstinence or health).

 In the end, wine is wine.
 It is not just another product to be grown, manufactured, bought, or sold; but rather, something that will always be held near and dear and in high esteem by a large percentage of the human population, just as it has for centuries, make that thousands of years.
-As The New York Times's Eric Asimov recently wrote in an article entitled "In Defense of Wine" (artwork for The New York Times article to right), the wine will continue to...
+As The New York Times's Eric Asimov recently wrote in an article entitled "In Defense of Wine" (artwork for The New York Times article to right), there is still every reason to believe that wine will continue to...

 Transfix, captivate, and inspire, touching people’s emotions in ways that can range from simple happiness to profound wonder.
 If they wish, people can discuss and debate the quality and meaning of a profound bottle with language that paradoxically struggles to articulate its mysterious appeal.